 Summary of progress

-The Institutional Disclosure Working Group (IDWG) is reporting progress against the Terms of Reference (PDF).
+The Institutional Disclosure Working Group (IDWG) has reported progress against the Terms of Reference (PDF).

 The IDWG has proposed a design for a disclosure framework that builds a high level summary for investors from a set of more detailed templates containing granular data on costs and returns.